Universal Studios Japan

 ROLLER COASTERS

-In 2015, Universal Studios Japan offered a total of four roller coasters and two of them were very unique.
-The first one is called Space Fantasy – The Ride and it’s an indoor spinning coaster built by Mack Rides.
-The actual coaster part isn’t that intense, but this ride includes stunning theming and beautiful music.
-The ride simulates a magical journey to outer space and it blew my mind in every possible way.
+During our 2023 trip, Universal Studios Japan offered a total of four roller coasters and three of them can’t be found at any other Universal park.
+The first one is called Sadako’s Curse – Dark Horror Ride.
+This ride is a temporarily overlay of Space Fantasy – The Ride, a Mack spinning coaster which has been operational at the park since 2010.
+The actual coaster experience isn’t that intense, but Space Fantasy was very impressive thanks to its stunning theming and beautiful music.
+The ride simulated a magical journey to outer space and it blew my mind in every possible way.
 Despite its height of 19 metres and a track length of less than 600 meters, Space Fantasy became one of my favourite roller coasters on Earth.
-Unfortunately, I noticed that it’s almost impossible to experience the original Space Fantasy nowadays.
-The ride is often used for VR overlays and that’s a shame.
+Unfortunately, Sadako’s Curse eliminated most of the ride’s strengths, as it takes place in total darkness.
+So Universal… please please please bring back Space Fantasy!

-The second unique coaster was Hollywood Dream – The Ride.
+Hollywood Dream – The Ride is another unique ride.
 This miniature B&M mega coaster was constructed next to the park’s main street and it even soars over the entry plaza.
 It’s kind of the Hollywood Rip Ride Rockit of Japan, but better.
 Hollywood Dream offers a fabulous ride, especially because of the great on-ride music system.
-We ride Hollywood Dream backwards in a red train, an experience which was recently added and named Backdrop.
-And believe me… a backward B&M ride is certainly exciting.
+For all those Swifties out there: it’s perfectly possible to ride Hollywood Dream while listening to Shake It Off, so that’s pretty awesome.
+The most disorienting ride is delivered by the red train, which runs backwards.
+This experience is called Backdrop and it was introduced in 2013.
+This was originally planned as a short-term thing, but Backdrop has been operational ever since.
+By the way… There’s only one backward-facing train, so lines for Backdrop get rather long.

 ANYTHING ELSE?

 Universal Studios Japan still features Jaws, so don’t miss this classic attraction.
 It’s especially fun if your boat is filled with screaming Japanese school girls, by the way.
 Another legendary Universal ride is Jurassic Park River Adventure.
 This huge attraction simulates a visit to the world’s most famous dinosaur theme park and it’s one of the most immersive experiences Universal ever created.
-Unfortunately, the Jurassic Park section was under refurbishment during our visit.
-The ride remained open, but most of its surroundings were hidden behind green construction walls.
-On a positive note… those walls were there because Universal was building The Flying Dinosaur, a breathtaking B&M flying coaster.
-I’m very curious about the ride experience, so I hope to visit Universal Studios Japan again soon.
+The ride is undergoing maintenance until the autumn of 2024, so it may even be upgraded to the Jurassic World version that’s currently operating at Universal Studios Hollywood.

 BEAT THE CROWDS

-Talking about queues… Universal Studios Japan attracted more than 10 million people last year, which means that the park is often packed.
+Universal Studios Japan attracted more than 12 million people in 2022, which made it the third most visited theme park on Earth.
+As a result, the park is often packed.
 However, I’d definitely recommend a visit, even if you hate big crowds.
 Ride capacity at Universal Studios Japan is very high.
 Besides, the park has Universal Express, which allows you to pay for shorter queues.
-We used the most expensive Express option and that made our day a lot more enjoyable.
-Be sure to buy your Express passes well in advance, as they sell out almost on a daily basis.
+Be sure to buy your Express passes well in advance, as they sell out quite frequently.
+Also, single rider lines can definitely help you to avoid the longest waits.
+Most major attractions offer single rider options and the park even provides an estimated wait time for these single rider lines.
+In our experience, actual wait times were almost always shorter than the displayed wait.

 WORTH A VISIT?

-Do you think that Jaws should be replaced by Diagon Alley?
-Do you like Harry Potter and the Forbidden Journey?
+What’s your opinion on Super Nintendo World?
+Can you handle Flying Dinosaur’s intensity?
 Do you think that Hollywood Rip Ride Rockit should’ve actually been a B&M like the one here in Japan?
 Share your opinion in the comments section at the bottom of this page.